-- Review the CAE's annual report on the activities and accomplishments of the JMU Compliance Committee.
-Specifically, any significant compliance risks and/or non-compliance, as well as action plans for addressing compliance risks and non-compliance should be reported to the audit committee. - Ensure that the university's system for monitoring compliance with laws and regulations, accreditation and contractual obligations is effective.
+- Review the annual report on the activities of the JMU Compliance Committee.
+Specifically, any significant compliance risks and/or non-compliance, as well as action plans for addressing compliance risks and non-compliance should be reported to the ARC Committee. - Ensure that the university's system for monitoring compliance with laws and regulations, accreditation and contractual obligations is effective.